 Many advertisers are familiar with Google Ads and Google’s Display Network, so we’ll compare the two.
 Programmatic display advertising is similar, but, there are a few key differences.

 Programmatic platforms use proprietary technology, machine learning and artificial intelligence to show ads to highly targeted, relevant audiences.
 The technology even goes basic audience targeting and helps your ad show first on premium websites.
 That’s because virtually all display advertising is an auction.
 If your platform bids first and fastest, your ad will show.

-These programmatic platforms also have more inventory available than Google Ads.
+Programmatic platforms also have more inventory available than the Google Display Network.
 Programmatic platforms have access to thousands of ad networks which means your ads can show on more websites.
 They can put your ad on premium websites that platforms like Google Ads can’t.